 Visit Flying-fox camp management and Living near a flying-fox camp for more information.

-Flying-foxes can potentially have an impact on commercial fruit growers, especially during prolonged periods of flying-fox food shortages.
+Flying-foxes can potentially impact commercial fruit growers, especially during prolonged periods of flying-fox food shortages.

 The most reliable method for mitigating impacts is using full-exclusion netting or throwover netting.